 It is instructive to briefly contrast the proof strategy for Theorem 5 with that for Theorem 3.
 First, observe that Lemma 1 also applies to stochastic mechanisms, so it is without loss to consider stochastic mechanisms where the type-g agent reports truthfully while type b is allowed to optimally misreport.
-Unlike with deterministic
+Unlike with deterministic mechanisms, where Lemma 2 showed that incentive compatibility for type g implies incentive compatibility for type b, incentive constraints in a stochastic mechanism may be less restrictive.
+In particular, there are stochastic mechanisms where truthful reporting of signals is incentive compatible for type g but not for type b.
+Therefore, it is difficult to formulate a tractable version of the principal's optimization problem.
+Our proof instead relies on an auxiliary problem that is both easier to solve and yields the principal a greater payoff; we then show that resulting solution is in fact feasible in the original problem.

-&lt;sup>14Note that the randomization necessary to generate this indifference for the type-b agent relies on the informativeness $\gamma$ of the public outcome.
-This is in contrast to the case of deterministic mechanisms where, as long as the public outcome is equally accurate in both states of the world, the optimal prediction mechanism does not depend on $\gamma$ .
-Details of the equilibrium construction are available from the authors on request.
+14Note that the randomization necessary to generate this indifference for the type-b agent relies on the informativeness γ of the public outcome.
+This is in contrast to the case of deterministic mechanisms where, as long as the public outcome is equally accurate in both states of the world, the optimal prediction mechanism does not depend on γ .